-She was awarded a practice based PhD by publication at the School of Arts & Communication, University of Brighton in 2007 with her thesis titled Intervention, location and cultural positioning: Working as a contemporary artist curator in British museums.
+She was awarded a practice-based PhD by publication at the School of Arts & Communication, University of Brighton in 2007 with her thesis titled Intervention, location and cultural positioning: Working as a contemporary artist curator in British museums.

 Her exhibition Thinking Path considered Charles Darwin as a cipher for synchronic knowledge.
 Focusing on the resonance of site as a carrier of meaning, the exhibition took it's inspiration from Darwin's daily ritual of walking the same path at Down House in Kent, his family home for 40 years.
-The tour of Thinking Path within four museums linked to Darwin enabled further layers of synchronic interpretation in response to the accumulation of artifacts, artwork and site.
+The tour of Thinking Path within four museums linked to Darwin enabled further layers of synchronic interpretation in response to the accumulation of artefacts, artwork and site.

 Thinking Path was commissioned by Shrewsbury Museum and Art Gallery and toured to four venues throughout the UK.
 The exhibition was funded by the Arts Council England National Touring Programme, the Arts & Humanities Research Board and Education Through Art.

 The visual material generated for the Thinking Path prompted an interest in the mechanics of motion and Shirley’s current work explores the significance of movement through particular environments.
 In 2011 this work led to her inclusion in a successful Arts Council England Grants for the Arts supporting a series of commissions by artists contributing to the major Shrewsbury Museum & Art Gallery redevelopment project.
 Her commission, Pen Rest, consisted of a series of micro interventions within the refurbished museum corresponding to one minute fixed camera structural films recording specific locations related to Darwin’s closely documented childhood in the region.